ianfmiller/covid19-burden-mapping/README.md

 #### These preliminary results should be interpreted as rough estimate of where the burden of COVID-19 may be highest rather than as exact projections.
 However, they could still be used as a set of guidelines for prioritizing resource allocation.
 #### Currently, our estimates assume:
 ##### 1) a cumulative 40% population infection rate
-######   This is more so a scenario we seek to investigate than an assumption about final epidemci size.
-A 40% cumulative infection rate would perhaps be consideerd pessimistic in the short term (i.e. next several months), but in the long term (i.e., beyond) is perhaps optimistic.
+######   This is more so a scenario we seek to investigate than an assumption about final epidemic size.
+A 40% cumulative infection rate would perhaps be considered pessimistic in the short term (i.e. next several months), but in the long term (i.e., beyond) is perhaps optimistic.
 ##### 2) equal odds of infection across all age classes,
 ######   Currently, cases appear to be distributed non-uniformly across age classes.
 However, given the multitude of non-exclusive hypotheses about what could account for this pattern, and the dearth of data necessary to test them, we proceed cautiously while making the simplifying assumption of equal risk across age classes.
 This is an aspect of our methods that we are actively working to improve.
 ##### 3) an asymptomatic rate of 50% in each age class,